benjjvi/iTunesRPC-Remastered/README.md

 ## LICENSES

 This repository contains code from INFIDAT with their infi.systray code.
 Their license for the code can be found [here](/LICENSES/INFIDAT-License).
+This repository also contains code from qwertyqwerty with their pypresence code.
+Their license for the code can be found [here](/LICENSES/pypresence-License).
 Additionally, the repository is licenses under its own ```Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)``` License.
 The simplified version can be found [here](/LICENSES/Simplified-iTunesRPC-License), and the full version can be found [here](/LICENSES/Full-iTunesRPC-License).
-In the case of a legal dispute, the one applicable by law to the code provided in this software is the [full license](/LICENSES/Full-iTunesRPC-License)
+In the case of a legal dispute, the one applicable by law to the code provided in this software is the [full license](/LICENSES/Full-iTunesRPC-License).

 ## TROUBLESHOOTING